hcrlab/code_it/README.md

 },
 ```

+Make sure you are using a relatively new version of node: `nvm use 5.4`
 Go to the `frontend` folder and run `gulp`.
 This should generate a `www` folder in the root of the repository, with the built frontend.

 #### Build the backend
+Meteor requires an older version of node to run (0.10.40).
+Run `nvm use 0.10.40` to switch to this version.
 Go to the `backend` folder and run `meteor build --directory ../build`.
 This will generate an application bundle that's ready to be deployed.
 Next go to `build/bundle/programs/server` and run `npm install`.